ilkkamaksy/nestjs-microservice-demo/README.md

 }
 ```

 You should get the stored item back as a response.

-Get the item by send a GET request to `http://localhost:3000/items/<id>`.
+You can view the stored items by send a GET request to `http://localhost:3000/items/<id>`.

-## Create bar
+### Create bar

 Send a POST request to `http://localhost:3000/bars` with the body